Unity-Technologies/SynthDet/docs/UnityGroceriesRealWorld.md

 ## Dataset Collection

 To take the photos for the dataset, we devised a strategy to vary object selection, placement, lighting, and background.
-We found that we, the humans, needed more humans and a better strategy to randomize more thoroughly and faster.
-This new strategy is what is outlined.
+We iterated on our strategy a handful of times throughout the process to maximize our randomness and speed of data collection.
+The final strategy which we used for most of the images is described below.

 To provide a mix of lighting and backgrounds, We chose five locations with to take the photos.
 These were: